FX Hedging

 Can hedges be adjusted?

-Fund managers and corporates can adjust the overall value of their hedges on the FX roll date.
+Fund managers and corporates can adjust the overall value of their hedges on the FX exposures.

 In practice, this requires executing new forward trades for the same settlement date as the existing positions, to either increase or decrease the position size.